ticianavalle/2018goals/README.md

 5. Everybody's Gone to the Rapture
 6. Submerged
 7. The Legend of Zelda Twilight Princess
-8. The Legend of Zelda Breath of the Wild
+8. The Legend of Zelda Breath of the Wild - playing
 9. Sonic Unleashed
 10. Bayonetta 2 - OK 13/02
 11. The Last of Us